“Attic Ventilation…Who Cares?”

 These are questions many of you may be asking yourself after reading the title of this article.
 The answer is a yes for some of you, and others of you may stop reading before I finish this sentence.

 For those of you still reading, improper ventilation can lead to or cause: excess humidity & precipitation inside the attic; warped or rotted decking; overheated attic; ice dams; and water spots on your ceiling… just to name a few!

 So, if I still have your interest, let’s look a little closer:

 The reason you may think your roof is leaking after snow, even if you had no problems during the rains we have had lately.

-There is so much more to proper ventilation than the space for this article allows.
-We will be posting part 2 and 3 later this month!
-Stay tuned and thank you for reading.
-If you think your home may have a ventilation issue please click here to have one of our very qualified specialists contact you and give you a free ventilation inspection.
+If you think your home may have a ventilation issue please reach out to us to have one of our very qualified specialists here at Christian Brothers Roofing contact you and give you a free ventilation inspection.